Los Angeles County, California: Rail

-Los Angeles is a major freight-railroad transportation center, largely due to the large volumes of freight moving in and out of the county's sea port facilities.
-The ports are connected to the downtown rail yards and to the main lines of Union Pacific and Burlington Northern Santa Fe headed east via a grade-separated, freight rail corridor known as the Alameda Corridor.
+Los Angeles is a major freight-railroad transportation center, in great part due to the large volumes of freight moving in and out of the county's seaport facilities.
+The ports are connected to the downtown rail yards and to the main lines of Union Pacific and Burlington Northern Santa Fe headed east via a grade-separated freight rail corridor known as the Alameda Corridor.

 Passenger rail service is provided in the county by Amtrak, Los Angeles Metro Rail and Metrolink.

 Amtrak has the following intercity Amtrak service at Union Station in the city of Los Angeles: